bodrovis-learning/brave_signer/README.md

 > Bravely generate key pairs, sign files, and check signatures.

-This program, written in Go, contains a collection of tools to generate key pairs in PEM files, sign files, and verify signatures.
+This program, written in Go, contains a collection of tools to generate key pairs in PEM files, sign files, and verify signatures using [ed25519](https://ed25519.cr.yp.to/).

 **[Find MD documentation in the /docs folder](./docs/brave_signer.md)**